auth0/auth0-cli/README.md

 ### Onboarding Journey

-Following these instructions will give you a sense of what's possible with the auth0 cli.
+Following these instructions will give you a sense of what's possible with the auth0 CLI.
 To start, you will have to login:

 #### Login